-Graduate of Colorado State University of Pueblo.
+Francesca Mosier is a graduate of Colorado State University of Pueblo.
 Francesca graduated from CSU of Pueblo with degree in Business Management and emphasis in Accounting.
 Francesca started in banking when she was 16 and going to high school.
 That is where her passion came in for helping customers!
 Francesca has over 19 years experience in banking.
 She has been in various roles with over 16 years in management she been in commercial banking, mortgage, lending and found that she most enjoyed her leadership roles on the consumer banking the most!
 Francesca joined the Boulder community in 2016 from Pueblo Colorado.
 She is strongly committed to serving the community.
 Her heart is her son Joseph!
 During her free time she can be found enjoying music, art, walks, cooking and time with family and friends!

-Born and raised in Boulder, Colorado, Siân is well acquainted with the area.
+Siân Murphy is a Boulder, Colorado native and well acquainted with the area.
 She works for WK Real Estate.
 She graduated with a Bachelor of Arts degree in Psychology from the University of Colorado at Boulder.
 During her college years Siân also studied abroad at Macquarie University in Sydney, Australia.
 After graduating Siân was selected for an internship with the United States Ski and Snowboard Association in Park City, Utah.
 Currently, Siân is the Chair of YPN at BARA (Young Professionals Network at Boulder Area Realtor Association).
 She heads up the Smart Money Smart Moves Program which is a program that helps educate high school students about renting properties as they move on to the next chapter in life.
 In 2015 and 2017 Siân was the youngest recipient that received the President’s Award from the Boulder Area REALTORS® Association for her exceptional service to the association.
 Siân is also the co-founder of the networking group Boulder Leading Ladies (BLL).
 Which brings young, career driven professionals together to build successful relationships and set a standard for excellence within the community through educational, philanthropic, and social events.
 Siân was an honoree of the BizWest Boulder Valley 40 under Forty class of 2017.
 40 Under Forty recognizes emerging young leaders in Boulder and Broomfield counties who make a difference in their companies, industries and communities.
 During her free time Siân enjoys skiing, running, playing on her rec sports teams, ski instructing, traveling, hanging out with family and friends and supporting her University of Colorado Buffaloes at sporting events.

-Amy Mechels Reichlin , founder of Amy Reichlin Consulting, is a local coach, facilitator, and trainer in the areas of all things people: Leadership, Teams, Emotional Intelligence, Mindfulness, and more.
+Amy Reichlin , founder of Amy Reichlin Consulting, is a local coach, facilitator, and trainer in the areas of all things people: Leadership, Teams, Emotional Intelligence, Mindfulness, and more.
 Amy has an MBA (Kellogg), Masters in Psychology (Naropa), Coaching Certificate, and certificates from the Search Inside Yourself Leadership Institute and Leadership Circle Profile.
 She is also a mentor at Techstars, Mergelane, and Travelport startup accelerators.
 Her eclectic background and various roles (marketing, product development, research, strategy, business development, fundraising, coaching) allow her to relate to many diverse clients and experiences.
 She has also done systems work in for-profit, non-profit and academic settings.
 Creativity, awareness, and skill building are at the heart of her approach, coupled with a love for people, an optimistic outlook, and delight in watching individuals and organizations thrive when equipped with knowledge and tools that can make all the difference.

-Nancy has worked in the financial services and payment processing industry for 20+ years, including Visa Inc, IBM Corp and smaller startups such as ClearCommerce and Women.com.
+Nancy Rowe (President Elect) has worked in the financial services and payment processing industry for 20+ years, including Visa Inc, IBM Corp and smaller startups such as ClearCommerce and Women.com.
 She is a native Californian, born in Los Angeles.
 Nancy received her BA in International Relations/Political Science from Scripps College: one of the Claremont Colleges.
 Outside of her corporate life, Nancy is passionate about the culinary arts.
 She graduated first in her class from the Los Angeles Culinary Institute and became the sole proprietor of a small business, benitohouse-culinary.
 Nancy has continually been engaged in philanthropic activities since graduating from college supporting non-profits in various capacities including CASA of San Mateo, Share Our Strength and PARCA.
 She moved to Boulder from the San Francisco Bay Area in 2015 with her husband, Mike, and golden retriever, Posey.
 She still loves to cook and enjoy adventure traveling and skiing.

-Elaina Shively is the Director and Deputy DA, Boulder County DA’s Office Center for Prevention and Restorative Justice.
+Elaina Shively is the Director and Deputy DA, Boulder County DA’s Office Center for Prevention and restorative justice.
 She brings strong experience and perspective informed by her background in criminal justice defense and prosecution, leading program development, reform initiatives and staff management.